JustinDFuller/javascript-testing-library/README.md

 ### Using this library will encourage you to write...

-* Fast tests, because all expensive IO is disallowed by default.
+* Fast tests, because all expensive input and output is disabled.
 * Focused tests, because only one assertion is allowed per-test.
 * Useful tests, because it does not allow you assert against the results of `typeof`.
 You have to assert against an actual value.

 ### Using this library will discourage you from writing...

 * Brittle tests, because it only allows you to stub external modules.
-* Flakey tests, because it disallows unreliable IO like http requests and file system operations.
+* Flakey tests, because it disables unreliable inputs and outputs like http requests and file system operations.

 ### This library will not allow you to...